dofusdude/dofus-api/README.md

 A multilingual API for the Dofus encyclopedia.

+## THE PROJECT IS DEPRECATED AND WILL NEVER GET ANY FEATURE OR DATA UPDATES.
+USE [THIS API](https://dofus-craftlist.netlify.app) INSTEAD.
+The instance and this repository will stay online for others to help building their own API.

+But I advice using the linked new project since it has much more features and the encyclopedia is heavily unreliable and missing languages.

 ## Usage
 See the OpenAPI or SwaggerUI endpoint for types and examples:
 - https://enc.dofusdu.de/swagger